 After the second mock test and one-week brainstorming study session, it’s the time to take the third practice test.
 As you have confronted various questions from every section of the exam, this mock test will help you in determining the actual performance of yours.
 It will help you in developing your stamina and further test-taking abilities.
 Increase your question-solving speed.
 Try to maximise the number of questions attempted correctly from distinct sections within the allotted time.
-GMAT test doesn’t impose penalty for the wrong answer yet you’ll be penalized if the candidate is not attempting all the questions within the allocated time.
+GMAT test doesn’t impose the penalty for the wrong answer yet you’ll be penalizing if the candidate is not attempting all the questions within the allocated time.

 Week 6: Attempt Lengthy Questions

 It’s the time for real action.
 You can experience the differences between your earlier mock test score and current.
-Along with good score, you’re attempting more questions now as compared to previous mock tests.
-Therefore, keep practising more and more questions from the official GMAT guide.
+Along with good score you’re attempting more questions now as compared to previous mock tests.
+Therefore, keep practicing more and more questions from the official GMAT guide.
 And analyze your performance, focus more on experimental questions, and keep attempting the lengthy questions with proper techniques within the limited time.

 Week 7: Analysis your Performance

 This is the week to give the final touch up to your preparation.
 Sit for your final mock test.
 Pretend that you’re taking GMAT test.
 As you have only fifteen days in your hands, compare your previous score with your current score.
 Figure out the questions you have to fight while solving and practice as many questions from the same pattern.